Health in Ghana: Chronic Diseases

 Though largely ignored by healthcare, public health, and governmental policies, chronic disease prevalence and mortality rates have increased in the present day.
 Epidemiologists have seen an overall rise in mortality rates caused by chronic diseases compared to pre-independence data that attributed most causes of death to infectious diseases across communities and economic strata.
 This shift in causes of death from mostly chronic diseases and among wealthy urban populations to a mixture of chronic and communicable diseases in poorer populations reflects increasing life expectancy rates and differences in access to healthcare among differing communities.
 Chronic diseases receive less attention as a major public health crisis when compared to infectious diseases due Ghana's healthcare system historically and currently placing priority on combating infectious diseases compounded by inadequate financial and human resources.

 Chronic diseases have a long history in Africa with early records describing liver cancer in 1817, sickle cell disease in 1866, stroke in the 1920s and studies conducted since the 1950s containing prevalence rates and other important statistics for hypertension, diabetes, cancers, and sickle cell disease.
 Previously the seventh cause of death in 1953, cardiovascular disease became the number one cause of death in 2001.
 By 2003 four chronic diseases, stroke, hypertension, diabetes and cancer, had become among the top ten causes of death in Ghana.
 According to Ghana's 2014 Demographics and Health Survey, 40% of men and 25% of women are overweight with previous data showing a 10% prevalence rate in women in 1993.
 Hypertension had a national prevalence rate of 28.7% in 2006.

 Opioid addiction

-In 2021, it was estimated that between 24.9% and 77.6% of Ghanian youth recreationally used tramadol.
+In 2021, it was estimated that between 24.9% and 77.6% of Ghanaian youth recreationally used tramadol.
 More men than women used the drug, and especially males in the informal job sector.
-In Ghana’s media, young people’s use of tramadol has been framed in moral terms, rather than a health issue.
-Structural factors in Ghanian society that may influence the uptake of Tramadol use, include poor working conditions, and anxiety and uncertainty of employment.
+In Ghana's media, young people's use of tramadol has been framed in moral terms, rather than a health issue.
+Structural factors in Ghanaian society that may influence the uptake of Tramadol use, include poor working conditions, and anxiety and uncertainty of employment.

 Cited reasons for using tramadol, including boosting mood, stress relief, physical endurance at work, and as a sexual enhancer.
 Some tramadol users reported being coerced into taking up the drug by their employers, so they could work harder, and for longer hours.